What Goes Where - Recology American Canyon

 • Cotton balls, cotton swabs with paper stems

-• Hair, fur, and feathers (non-synthetic/colored)
+• Hair, fur, feathers (non-synthetic/colored)

 • Vegetable wood crates (metal wire OK)

-• “Biodegradable” plastic
+• “Biodegradable/Compostable” plastic

 • Cat litter or animal feces

-• Corks – plastic
+• Corks (plastic)

-• Diapers
+• Diapers and Feminine Hygiene Products

 • Dirt, rocks, or stone